Travels From: Atlanta, GA,

 5. Next steps.

-Participants will learn the five A's of closing a gap and how to begin to practice and be effective.
+Participants will learn the five A's of closing a gap for immediate application.
+These five A's are an effective addition to any leader's resource kit.